sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 Algorithm	| Mode	| Description
 ------------|-------|-------------------
 `snowballs`	| 2D	| The default - based on [this blog post](https://jobtalle.com/simulating_hydraulic_erosion.html).
 Simulates snowballs rolling across the terrain, eroding & depositing material.
 Then runs a 3x3 gaussian kernel over the result (i.e. like the `//conv` / `//smoothadv` command).
-`river`     | 2D    | Fills in potholes and lowers pillars using a cellular automata-like algorithm that analyses the height of neighouring columns.
+`river`     | 2D    | Fills in potholes and lowers pillars using a cellular automata-like algorithm that analyses the height of neighbouring columns.

 Usage examples: